Conservation Law Enforcement

 Forest Technicians

 Technicians carry out the day-to-day tasks of forestry.
 They provide skills in areas such as forest inventory, boundary surveying, timber marking, timber harvesting and road layout, and the supervision of harvesting, thinning, and planting crews.
 One outstanding option for an industry position is UMFK’s Bachelor of Science in Business Management.
-Government employers may prefer UMFK’s Bachelor of Science in Conservation Law Enforcement with Natural Resources concentration or Bachelor of Science in Environmental Studies.
+Government employers may prefer UMFK’s Bachelor of Science in Forestry or Bachelor of Science in Environmental Studies.

 Forest Rangers